 Daily Light Integral (DLI) takes it one step further: it's the total photon dose a plant receives over a full day, calculated as DLI (mol/m²/day) = 0.0036 × PPFD × hours of light per day.
 A plant getting 200 µmol/m²/s for 12 hours has a DLI of about 8.6 mol/m²/day.
 Low-light plants generally need a DLI of 5 to 10; medium-light plants 10 to 20; high-light crops like tomatoes or cannabis 20 to 40 or higher.
 DLI is useful because it makes the relationship between intensity and duration explicit.
 Running a weaker light longer can hit the same daily dose as a stronger light run for fewer hours.

 Distance is one of the most underestimated variables.
 As you move a light source farther away, intensity drops fast, roughly following the inverse square law: double the distance and you get about one quarter of the intensity.
 A fixture that delivers 400 µmol/m²/s at 12 inches might only deliver 100 at 24 inches.
 Always measure PPFD at canopy level, not at the fixture, because that's where it actually matters.
+Fluence’s PPFD lighting guide is intended to be used with grow-light height or distance, and it provides recommended PPFD ranges by growth stage using canopy distance as the key variable.

 Best plants for low-light conditions (and when they still fail)